The current board members are:

 Director since 2019

 Ms. Jones has served as the Director, State Government Relations for PPL Electric Utilities since 2011.
-In that role, she monitors the activity of and labbies the PA General Assembly, Governor's office and state agencies on issues of importance to the corporations, retail electric choice, and alternative ratemaking.
+In that role, she monitors the activity of and lobbies the PA General Assembly, Governor's office and state agencies on issues of importance to the corporations, retail electric choice, and alternative ratemaking.
 She leads and manages teams within PPL as well as coordinates with trade associations to develop and execute legislative and regulatory strategies, both for the corporation and industry-wide.
 At PPL she assists in the drafting of legislation, amendments, and testimony on various utility policy issues before the PA General Assembly.
-Prior to this work, Ms. Jones was legal counsel to the PA House of Representatives and served as lead for enerfy and utility issues.
+Prior to this work, Ms. Jones was legal counsel to the PA House of Representatives and served as lead for energy and utility issues.
 Ms. Jones holds a Juris Doctorate from Widener University School of Law and a Bachelor of Arts Degree in Political Science from Penn State University.

 Allen J. Model

 Philadelphia, PA (Philadelphia County) Director since 2015: email@example.com